-The Company has gradually fully deployed the net proceeds raised in its initial public offering in the acquisition of real estate properties throughout Spain.
-As of the date of this Prospectus, the aggregate investment amount incurred in the acquisitions of the properties within the Company's Portfolio totalled approximately €58 million.
+The Company has gradually fully deployed the net proceeds raised in its initial public offering and the capital increase carried out on 7 August 2015 in the acquisition of real estate properties throughout Spain.
+As of the date of this Prospectus, the aggregate purchase price of the 28 properties currently held by the Company totalled approximately ⊕55.7 million.

 The current Portfolio is diversified throughout different property classes.
-The main ones are retail and office with 60% and 21% of the total acquisition price, respectively.
-Additionally, the Company has acquired five prime logistic properties accounting for 10% of total acquisition price and a residential project accounting for the remaining 9% of the total acquisition price.
+The main classes are retail and offices, which represent 73% and 15% of the total acquisition price, respectively.
+Additionally, the Company has acquired five prime logistic properties accounting for 7% of the total acquisition price and a residential project accounting for the remaining 5% of the total acquisition price.